kvutien/Doc-Reading_Notes_ElizaOS/README.md

 ##	Eliza Code Examples
 ###	Plugin Development Example Source
 To understand the source code, instead of reading tens of thousands of lines of JavaScript, we can feed them also to NotebookLM and ask questions.
-In addition to the Notebook's sources above we can add the following:
--	Clone in your local Google Drive the Eliza repository https://github.com/elizaOS/eliza/tree/develop.
-This is necessary to add to the NotebookLM sources the Eliza code because NotebookLM cannot read directly the github web site nor your local file system.
+But NotebookLM cannot read directly the github web site nor your local file system.
 The solution is to let NotebookLM import from Google Drive.

+To add the TypeScript code to NotebookLM, we do the following:
+-	Clone the Eliza repository https://github.com/elizaOS/eliza/tree/develop in your local Google Drive
-    -	Make sure you have git and Google Drive in your local disk *.
+    -	Make sure you have git and Google Drive in your local disk (*).
     -	Then open your Terminal window
     -	Navigate to your local Google Drive folder: ``cd ~/Google\ Drive``
     -	Clone the repository: ``git clone https://github.com/elizaOS/eliza/tree/develop``
     -	Navigate to the cloned folder: ``cd eliza``
--	*Here is how to have Google Drive locally for macOS (for Windows and Linus, ask your chatbot)
+-	(*) Here is how to have Google Drive locally, for macOS (for Windows and Linus, ask your chatbot)
     -	Download Google Drive for Desktop at: https://www.google.com/drive/download/
     -	Install using the image installer
     -	Sign in to your Google Drive account